NathanBennett0/Hot-Chips-And-chaps/README.md

 ## Gource Video
 Gource.io video can be found [here](https://youtu.be/guo5vPugr4g).
 This doesn't include a few of the finishing-touch commits made during the grace period.

+## Dependencies
+Some breakpoints to highlight where the dependencies are:
+**App**

+**Recorder**

+**Domain**

+**Fuzz**

+**Persistency**
+- Line 43 & 64, FuzzTest.java - Makes an instance of App

+**Renderer**
+- Line 38, EndPanel.java - Used App.Width and App.Height
+- Line 47, GamePanel.java - Instance of App is passed in
+- Line 43, ScoreBoardPanel.java - Instance of Maze is passed in
+- Line 27, StartPanel.java - Used App.Width and App.Height